 The research design used was a cross-sectional study (based on online data) with a quantitative approach.
 Purposive sampling used in sampling, those who ever willing to answer the questionnaires via phone or computer is enrolled.
-This research was made online to see the initial effect of Covid-19 on households in 4 districts of Banten province which was conducted in May-June 2020, where Banten province is an area affected by Covid-19 which enforces an lockdown/area restriction system.
-This research was designed to be accessible either through cellphones or computers/laptops, a questionnaire in the form of googleform (GF) designed for use in academic research.17The number of respondents involved in this study were 218 households who were willing to fill out questionnaires online.
+This research was made online to see the initial effect of Covid-19 on households in 4 districts of Banten province which conducted in May-June 2020, where Banten province is an area affected by Covid-19 which enforces an lockdown/area restriction system.
+This research was designed to be accessible through cellphones computers/laptops, a questionnaire in the form of google form (GF) designed for use in research.17The academic number respondents involved in this study were 218 households who were willing to fill out questionnaires online.
 This research has get ethical permission from the Health Research Ethics Commission of Muhammadiyah University Prof. Dr. Hamka number: 03/02.06/0432, dated 11 May 2020.